-- 8.7 The extensive mown grounds surrounding the Community Centre, the 'Playing Field', are owned by the Parish Council and include a well-equipped young children's play area and a multi-use games court.
+- 8.7 The extensive mown grounds surrounding the Community Centre, the 'Playing Field', are owned by the Parish Council and include a wellequipped young children's play area and a multi-use games court.
 The Parish Council's 'Youth Project' group is progressing the future provision of a skate park (or similar) and youth shelter adjacent to the latter to fulfil an identified need for teenagers.
 To the South-east of the Playing Field is situated another tract of land leased to the Parish Council and maintained by it as a football pitch for Ettington Rovers Football Club. - 8.8 It is anticipated that the village telephone box when it becomes defunct will be adopted by the Parish Council for a purpose to be decided by village consensus.
-The remaining assets listed in Appendix 1 are also vital to the well-being of the village and will be supported and protected by whatever means possible.
+The assets listed in Appendix 1 are vital to the wellbeing of the village and will be supported and protected by whatever means possible.

-Policy LA2 - Designated Local Green Space

-This Plan designates the following areas of Local Green Space as defined on Figures 3a (Ettington) and 3b (Fulready) below at the following locations:

-Ettington

-- 1) Ettington Recreational Ground, Rogers Lane - 2) Ettington Football Club Pitches, Banbury Road - 3) Land west of Rookery Lane, Banbury Road - 4) Land at Rogers Lane - 5) Primary School Playing Field, Banbury Road - 6) Land on Corner of Hillman Way and Clark Walk - 7) Land west of Rookery Lane, Banbury Road
+Policy LA2 - Designated Local Green Space This Plan designates the following areas of Local Green Space as defined on Figures 3a (Ettington) and 3b (Fulready): Ettington Ettington Recreational Ground, Rogers Lane Ettington Football Club Pitches, Banbury Road Land west of Rookery Lane, Banbury Road Land at Rogers Lane Primary School Playing Field, Banbury Road Land on Corner of Hillman Way and Clark Walk Land west of Rookery Lane, Banbury Road Fulready Land south of 'Keepers Cottage' 2) Land west of 'Bluestones' Land south of 'Barwood' 4) Land south of 'Roseycoombe' The above designations include a range of existing formal sports and recreational spaces along with informal areas of play and open space.

-Fulready

-- 1) Land south of 'Keepers Cottage' 2) Land west of 'Bluestones' - 3) Land south of 'Barwood' 4) Land south of 'Roseycoombe'

-The above designations include a range of existing formal sports and recreational spaces along with informal areas of play and open space.

 Development that would harm the openness or special character of a Local Green Space or its significance and value to the local community will not be permitted unless there are very special circumstances which outweigh the harm to the Local Green Space.